ABRS National Taxonomy Research Grant Program

 All Research Grants have a co-funding requirement.
 That is, applicants must have obtained a commitment for the applicable amount of co-funding for their application to be considered.
 The ABRS will place no restrictions on the source of this contribution, but applicants will need to be aware of the rules of other granting agencies, which may limit how funds contributed by them may be used.
 Salary may be included as co-funding.
 However, in an instance where two projects are of equal scientific merit but one has salary co-funding and the other cash co-funding, the project with cash co-funding will be ranked higher.
 In-kind contributions will be recognised but will not replace the requirement for additional co-funding input.

-All Research Grants awarded in the 2013–2014 grants round are of three years duration.
+All Research Grants awarded in the 2016–2017 Research Grants round are of three years duration.

 |Type of grant & amount

 |Postdoctoral fellowship grant — $90 000||$90 000||$45 000|